Camilo Sesto

-Camilo Blanes Cortés (16 September 1946 – 8 September 2019), known professionally as Camilo Sesto, was a Spanish singer.
-There are various sales figures for him, ranging from 70 to 200 million records sold, and the singer himself claimed to have sold more than 175 million records.
-However, his official sales would represent more than 2.8 million copies worldwide, including nearly 900,000 certified.
+Camilo Blanes Cortés (16 September 1946 – 8 September 2019), known professionally as Camilo Sesto, was a Spanish singer, songwriter and producer.

+His career achieved international recognition in the 1970s and 1980s.
+He was one of the leading voices in Spanish-language music.
+It is estimated that he sold more 100 millions of copies throughout his career.

 Biographical summary

 Sesto sang in two pop bands during the 1960s and won a contest in a Madrid television show.
-He played a part in the Spanish filming of Shakespeare's Hamlet.
+He played a part in the Spanish filming of Hamelín.
 Later, he teamed up with singer and producer Juan Pardo, but success would come on its own accord, with his own music works.
+From the 1970s to 2000s Sesto created many hit songs, with almost everyone coming from his own inspiration, being the author, performer, composer, and producer of all his works.
+Camilo Sesto acted on several occasions at Madison Square Garden, also performed at major venues in the Americas, Europe, and Asia.

+Most of Sesto's works are in Spanish, but he also recorded songs in English, Valencian, Italian, German, Japanese and Portuguese.
+Camilo released at least one album in English.
+Billboard estimated that he sold 180 million albums worldwide.

-As a composer, Sesto wrote songs for artists such as Ángela Carrasco, Miguel Bosé, Lucía Méndez, Charytín Goyco and José José, among others.
+As a composer, Sesto wrote songs for artists such as Ángela Carrasco, Miguel Bosé, Lucía Méndez, Lani Hall, Charytín Goyco and José José, among others.
 He also produced and translated to Spanish the lyrics of an album by the popular Australian rock band Air Supply.
-Throughout his career, he remained one of the most influential pioneer artists of pop and rock in Spanish, that would inspire many newer acts in the Latin music world as well as across Europe, the Americas and Asia.
+Throughout his career, he remained one of the most influential pioneer artists of pop and rock in Spanish, that would inspire many newer acts in the Latin music world as well as across in the Americas, Europe, and Asia.